-Encourage patients to use their backup oxygen and/or proceed to the closest local rescue, shelter or hospital until service can be established.

-In the event of a Catastrophic Natural Disaster or Nuclear Attack the patient should go to the nearest hospital.
+- Determine the affected area. - Encourage patients to use their backup oxygen and/or proceed to the closest local rescue, shelter or hospital until service can be established. - Work with local law enforcement to gain access to the area as soon as possible. - Work with local vendors and our staff to reach the patients in the area. - In the event of a Catastrophic Natural Disaster or Emergency event, the patient should go to the nearest hospital.
 It is the responsibility of the patient and the family to know the location and the telephone number of the closest emergency medical care center.